revature-curriculum/PEP-WebDevProject_Recipe/README.md

     - password: 'trevature'

 ### 3: The user can view, search, add, update, or delete recipes.
-Located within the `frontend/src/main/java/com/revature/recipe` folder, the files `recipe-page.html` and `recipe-page.js` should be present.
-Its purpose is to provide the main interface and functionality required to allow the user view and manage recipes.
+Located within the `frontend/src/main/java/com/revature/parent/recipe` folder, the files `recipe-page.html` and `recipe-page.js` should be present.
+Their purpose is to provide the main interface and functionality required to allow the user view and manage recipes.
 Read the comments in these files in order to complete the below tasks:
 - Ensure the specified elements have been added to the HTML page.
 - Ensure the elements have the specified id values as mentioned in the instructions.
 - Ensure that, when the HTML page loads, it contains an initial list of recipes.